< Home

 Tshan Kamara was seven years old when she, along with four other children from two families, were on holiday at the Honicombe Manor Holiday Park, St Anns Chapel, Callington, Cornwall.

 Tshan was a non-swimmer.
 Vanessa was a competent swimmer.
 There were no lifeguards on the poolside.
-During the swim, Tshan climbed onto Vanessa’s shoulders whilst they were in the pool.
+During the swim, Tshan climbed onto Vanessa’s shoulders while they were in the pool.
 Vanessa slipped on a steep slope at the bottom of the pool and banged her head, rendering herself unconscious in the water (Mirror, 2000; Lee, 2000).
 Tshan was unable to get herself to safety.
 Both Tshan and Vanessa were underwater for 10 minutes before some of the other four children raised concerns with the pool staff (The Caterer, 2000; Birmingham Post, 2000).

-Coroner’s Inquest (2000) (Bodmin Coroner’s Court, 7th January)
+Coroner’s Inquest (2000) (Bodmin Coroner’s Court, 7 January)

 The inquest was told that initial reports of the circumstances leading to the accident were mixed.
 Some reports were that Tshan had fallen into the deep end before getting into difficulty (Birmingham Post, 2000; Allen, 1999).
-Others described that Tshan had gotten her hair trapped in a pool inlet and Vanessa had drowned trying to save her (Lee, 2000; BBC News, 1999).
+Others described that Tshan had gotten her hair trapped in a pool inlet, and Vanessa had drowned trying to save her (Lee, 2000; BBC News, 1999).
 There were no witnesses to the circumstances which led to the two girls drowning.
 The inquest concluded that it was more likely than not that Tshan had been riding on Vanessa's shoulders when Vanessa lost her foot on the deep slope, and the two became locked, drowning each other in the process (a well-established aetiology for double drowning incidents called “locked swimmers”).

 Home Office pathologist Dr Guyan Fernando said (Birmingham Post, 2000):